web-auth/doc/symfony-bundle/configuration-references.md

 #### Relying Party (rp)

-The relying Party corresponds to your application.
+The Relying Party corresponds to your application.
 Please refer [to this page](../prerequisites/the-relying-party.md) for more information.

 {% hint style="warning" %}
 The parameter `id` is optional but highly recommended.